trustly/trustly-client-net/README.md

 This will register an MVC Core Middleware that listens to HTTP POSTs on context path `/trustly/notifications`.

-It will automatically find all created Trusly clients and call all of them, if there are multiple ones, until one of them has reported the notification as done by calling `RespondWithOK()` or `RespondWithError()` on the event args.
+It will automatically find all instantiated Trustly Api clients and call all of them, if there are multiple ones, until one of them has reported the notification as done by calling `RespondWithOK()` or `RespondWithError()` on the event args.
 If no client has reported, we will automatically respond with *OK* unless an exception has been thrown (and then Report with *Error*).

+For this to work you *MUST* keep a non-garbage-collected instantiation of the API Client in memory somewhere in your code.
+You cannot create an API Client, do a request, and then dispose of the client.
+It must be kept in memory to be able to receive the middleware request's notification sent asynchronously from Trustly's server.

+---

 2. Manually, by calling on `client.HandleNotificationFromRequest(HttpRequest request)`.

+---

 3. Manually, by calling on `client.HandleNotificationFromString(String json)`.